Configuring and Starting the PostgreSQL Server

 CREATE DATABASE <database> OWNER <user> ENCODING 'UTF8';

 Table 1.
 Databases for Cloudera Software Service Database User Cloudera Manager Server scm scm Reports Manager rman rman Ranger RHEL/CentOS/Ubuntu ranger rangeradmin Ranger KMS RHEL/CentOS ranger rangerkms Hue hue hue Hive Metastore Server hive hive Oozie oozie oozie Data Analytics Studio (DAS) Supported with PostgreSQL only. das das Schema Registry schemaregistry schemaregistry Streams Messaging Manager smm smm

 Record the databases, usernames, and passwords chosen because you will need them later.

 standard_conforming_strings=offfor the Hive Metastore and Oozie databases:

 ALTER DATABASE <database> SET standard_conforming_strings=off;

-- If you plan to use Apache Ranger, see the following topic for instructions on creating and configuring the Ranger database.
+- If you plan to use Apache Ranger, see the following topic for instructions on creating and configuring the Ranger database and to install the JDBC driver for the database.
 See Configuring a PostgreSQL Database for Ranger or Ranger KMS.

 - If you plan to use Schema Registry or Streams Messaging Manager, see the following topic for instructions on configuring the database: Configuring the Database for Streaming Components